Self-employed income calculator

 This type of insurance covers the cost of repairing or replacing business equipment and tools if they are lost, stolen, or damaged.

-A tradesperson whose tools are stolen whilst in the middle of a job, despite taking the correctmeasures of ensuring their secure storage.
+An example would be a tradesperson whose tools are stolen whilst in the middle of a job, despite taking the correct measures of ensuring their secure storage.

 It's not all doom and gloom